Solar brings new opportunities to Frank

 “It cost around KSh 100 per week for me to charge my phone, plus the fuel needed for the 4km round trip to the kiosk and back.
 Often I would choose to put fuel in my motorbike rather than use that money to charge my mobile,” explains Frank.

 Pay-as-you-go solar from Azuri offered an affordable option for Frank and his family with the ability to make weekly top-ups to access clean and reliable power.
 Not only does the family benefit from light at night, Frank has the advantage of keeping his smartphone constantly charged.

 Earning more and spending less

-With access to the Uber app and customers 24/7, Frank no longer needs to return to the bodaboda station so often and wait alongside the crowd of riders for customers to approach them.
-Most of his customers are finding him via the Uber app now and as a result Frank says he is earning around KSh 2,500 per day – over double his previous income.
+With access to the Uber app and customers 24/7, Frank no longer needs to return to the bodaboda station so often and wait alongside the crowd of drivers for customers to approach them.
+Most of his customers are now finding him via the Uber app now and, as a result, Frank says he is earning around KSh 2,500 per day – over double his previous income.

 “I would sometimes be waiting for over an hour for a customer to come to the busy bodaboda stage.
-Now with the Uber app, I can have a customer every 30 mins,” Frank explains enthusiastically.
+Now … I can have a customer every 30 mins”

-Bodaboda is one of the most used means of transport in Kenya and the industry is worth around KSh 219 billion a year with most bodaboda operators taking home around KSh 1,000 per day each.
+Bodaboda is one of the most used means of transport in Kenya and the industry is worth around KSh2 billion a year with most bodaboda operators taking home around KSh 1,000 (~$9) per day each.